James Dyson: The Ever-Tinkering Engineer

 Have you ever been annoyed by an everyday household glitch?
 Maybe the dishwasher doesn’t dry your plastics completely.
 Perhaps you’re tired of waiting the 20 seconds or so it takes your shower water to heat up.
-Do you get over it after a minute or two?
+When that happens, do you get over it after a minute or two?
 Or do you spend the next 15 years of your life developing a foolproof dishwasher?
 Do you bring your family to the brink of bankruptcy riding on a dream of a more efficient water heater?
 If you’re James Dyson, that answer would be yes.

-“I aim not to be clever, but to be dogged,” James Dyson wrote in his autobiography, Against the Odds.
-Dyson is clever, for sure—spend 10 minutes with him and your head will spin as fast as one of his patented motors, with explanations of turbines, and positive and negative ions, and particle emissions—but his doggedness is what made him and his clever vacuums household names.
+“As I have often said, I aim not to be clever, but to be dogged,” Dyson wrote in his autobiography, Against the Odds.
+Dyson is clever, for sure—spend 10 minutes with him and your head will spin as fast as one of his patented motors with explanations of turbines, positive and negative ions and particle emissions.
+But his doggedness is what made him and his clever vacuums household names.

 “What I realized,” he told SUCCESS, “is companies weren’t interested in investing in new technology.
 They were too afraid.”
-Or they were too invested in existing technology, he says: A vacuum manufacturer whose revenue relies heavily on bag sales isn’t going to rush toward bag-less technology.
+Or they were too invested in existing technology, he says: A vacuum manufacturer whose revenue relies heavily on bag sales isn’t going to rush toward bagless technology.

 One thing is clear when you talk to Dyson: He considers himself an engineering lodestar.
-He evaluates people, cultures and entire countries on their ability to engineer a tangible thing and their willingness to embrace new technological things engineered by others.
+He evaluates people, cultures and entire countries on their ability to engineer a tangible thing and their willingness to embrace new technologies engineered by others.
 (The Japanese and Americans are refreshingly enthusiastic about technology, he believes, but he is disappointed by his fellow Englishmen, who are “negative” and “unambitious” when it comes to innovation.)

 He believes the designers of breakthrough products should also market them.
-He believes designers, engineers and inventors should lead the business, rather than turning that crucial task over to marketers and accountants and lawyers (“businessmen,” Dyson scoffs).
+He believes designers, engineers and inventors should lead the business, rather than turning that crucial task over to marketers, accountants and lawyers (“businessmen,” Dyson scoffs).
 Ask him whether he considers himself a businessman, after leading his company to financial success, and Dyson responds with an emphatic, “No, not at all.
 I’m a designer and engineer and maker of products.”

-Progress at Last
+Progress at last

 Designers and engineers need more than inventions; they need money to launch their products.
 And after years of hitting the pavement with little luck, Dyson was in dangerously short supply of cash.
 An early break came from the design-loving Japanese, to whom Dyson licensed his technology.

-The first iteration of the cyclonic vacuum for sale was a lavender-and-pink upright called the G-Force, launched in 1986.
-Its immediate, overwhelming popularity in Tokyo sustained Dyson’s efforts.
-But it was six more years—and a few short-lived licensing deals, patent infringements and a nasty lawsuit—before his personal pièce de résistance, the Dual Cyclone, was marketed under his own name.
+The first iteration of the cyclonic vacuum for sale was a pink upright called the G-Force, launched in 1986.
+Its popularity in Japan sustained Dyson’s efforts.
+But it wasn’t until 1993 that his personal pièce de résistance, the Dual Cyclone, also known as the DC01, was marketed under his own name.
+By 1995, it was the top-selling vacuum in the U.K.

-Dyson’s mentoring extends beyond his own R&D department.
-He’s trying to get his entire country to move its focus away from trading and back to creating and making.
-In 2010 he wrote a report called “Ingenious Britain: Making the U.K. the Leading High-Tech Exporter in Europe,” and he sits on the Prime Minister’s Business Advisory Group.
-He has complained widely about the multitudes of students who come to the U.K. from all over the world to study engineering, only to take their new skill out of the country after graduation.
-And his advice has been regarded highly.
-“Dyson is one of Britain’s biggest success stories, and Sir James Dyson knows better than any bureaucrat how you start a business, build it up and start selling to the world,” Prime Minister David Cameron has said.
-“He’s put that knowledge into this blueprint for creating a generation of innovation and enterprise.”
+“Dyson is one of Britain’s biggest success stories, and Sir James Dyson knows better than any bureaucrat how you start a business, build it up and start selling to the world,” Former Prime Minister David Cameron has said.
+“And he’s put that knowledge into this blueprint for creating a generation of innovation and enterprise.”
 High praise from a high place.

 However, the ever-tinkering engineer in Dyson won’t admit to success.
 “There are always difficulties and problems to be solved right in front of me and that’s how I feel on a daily basis.
-I like failure.
-I like having to try and try all the time.
+I like failure,” he says.
+“I like having to try and try all the time.
 Some things take years to get right.
 One has a sort of frown and a furrow on one’s forehead all the time.
 Then when you’ve made it work, you don’t sit back and have a glass of champagne.
 You get on to the next thing.